 These people know what to do.
 Maybe they know about the debt snowball and they sorta, kinda want to get out of debt.
 They know how debt can affect their marriage, their stress levels, their relationships, and their future, but they just aren’t motivated to make a change.
 How sad is that?
 You know that you’re ruining your future—and if you have kids, you’re putting them behind the eight ball when they go out on their own—but you still go into debt anyway?
 If you know how to get out of debt, but you’re just too lazy to do it?
 Well, that’s just embarrassing.

 Every day, people are making the decision to get out of debt and change their lives.
 They’re ready to sacrifice and get rid of their fear of change or their addiction to stuff.

 If you’ve yet to make that decision, what’s holding you back?

-And if you’re already debt-free or moving in that direction, what caused you to make a change in your life?
+If you’re already debt-free or moving in that direction, tell us in the comments below what caused you to make a change in your life.
 We all need a plan for our money.
 Financial Peace University (FPU) is that plan!
 Find a class today.